Associate Vice President: vacant

 The university offers a wide variety of opportunities for students to study abroad while continuing to remain enrolled at NIU.
 Most courses are approved equivalencies of current NIU courses and are applicable to campus degree programs with the approval of relevant academic departments.
-Students are covered by NIU’s accident and illness plan for students while overseas.
+Students are covered by NIU’s accident and illness international travel plan while overseas.
 Eligible students can apply their financial aid award toward overseas programs, and there are some scholarships available for study abroad.
 Courses are available in both the English language and in various foreign languages.

 NIU is known nationally for the extensive study abroad programs that are offered to undergraduate and graduate students.
 Both graduate and undergraduate credit can be earned.
-The faculty-directed programs take place primarily during the summer and winter periods and range from three to nine weeks.
+The faculty-directed programs take place primarily during the summer and winter periods and range from three to six weeks.
 Listed below are all of the study abroad programs that NIU currently offers.
 Students who would like more specific information should contact the Study Abroad Office.